A topic from the subject of Physical Chemistry in Chemistry.

 The study of molecular structure is a central area of chemistry.
 It involves the determination of the arrangement of atoms within molecules and the understanding of the forces that hold them together.
 This knowledge is essential for understanding the behavior of molecules and for predicting their properties.

-Key points in the study of molecular structure include:
+Key aspects in the study of molecular structure include:

-The main concepts in the study of molecular structure are:
+Important concepts in the study of molecular structure:

 Experiment: Determination of Molecular Structure Using Infrared Spectroscopy